geojeff/kivy-statecharts/README.md

 Reading the 1987 paper by Harel, you see in the abstract that statecharts concern "the notions of hierarchy, concurrency, and communication."
 Statecharts offer formalization to modularize code in a hierarchy of states that exist as discrete blocks that can act independently or concurrently, and communicate within an event system, allowing easier modeling of complexity.

 So, statecharts help us build complex systems?
-Well, yes, but what software system stays simple?
+Well, yes, but simple ones too.
+Besides, what software application stays simple for very long?
 Not many.
-Especially systems that involve many interacting parts, "reactive" systems in the parlance of the 1987 Harel paper.
+Especially systems that involve many interacting parts -- typical software programs are "reactive" systems in the parlance of the 1987 Harel paper.

 Speaking of the parlance of the Harel paper, here are some terms and concepts as used there, paraphrasing from the text: